 with Bayo Akomolafe & Helena Norberg-Hodge

-In this third webinar, Local Futures’ Director, Helena Norberg-Hodge, is joined by Nigerian poet, author and activist Bayo Akomolafe for a lively and challenging conversation about activism today.
+In this webinar, Local Futures’ Director, Helena Norberg-Hodge, is joined by Nigerian poet, author and activist Bayo Akomolafe for a lively and challenging conversation about activism today.
 As our global crises deepen, many are coming to question activism altogether.
 Widespread assumptions undermine meaningful action: it is believed that people are greedy and aggressive by nature, that they don’t incorporate new information into their thinking, that they are simply unwilling to change…

 We questioned these assumptions, and explored new and creative directions that can help us resist the corporate-led consumer-culture while renewing local economies and our deep connections to others and to nature.
 We addressed the need for both inner and outer change – avoiding self-righteousness while caring for ourselves to avoid burn-out.
 We looked at “big picture activism” as a strategic way forward – a means to forge a powerful movement for fundamental change.

 Talk at the Economics of Happiness conference, Portland, Oregon, US in February 2015: Bayo Akomolafe: An Oriki for Our Time

 Bayo Akomolafe is the Coordinator of the International Alliance for Localization (IAL), which was launched in November, 2014 at the Voices of Hope symposium in New York City: Bayo Akomolafe at the “Voices of Hope in a Time of Crisis” symposium

 Recorded February 23rd, 2016